demtech/wb/README.md

 This is an exceptionally powerful tool since even the smallest and simplest devices with wifi-antennas are capable of surveilling a large number of people over a large amount of time.
 The information captured by tcpdump can be used for many purposes, ranging from tracking individuals to perhaps even triangulate positions if more routers are set up.

-The setup are not perfect, however.
+The setup is not perfect, however.
 There are still a number of technical hurdles to climb, so it is still not open for layman.
 Another large challenge is the planned iOS change where MAC-addresses are randomly shifted when performing probe requests.
 This will make us unable to track any user for a longer period of time, resulting in a serious blow to this type of tools